Wealth inequality in South Africa

-South Africa is the most economically unequal country in the world, according to the World Bank.
-The difference between wealthy and poor in South Africa has been increasing steadily since the end of apartheid in 1994, and this inequality is closely linked to racial divisions in society.
+According to the World Bank, South Africa is the most economically unequal country in the world.
+The difference between the wealthy and the poor in South Africa has been increasing steadily since the end of apartheid in 1994, and this inequality is closely linked to racial divisions in society.
+The reason for South Africa's economic inequality being closely linked to racial divisions is due to historic systems of racial hierarchy.
+The system of Apartheid that existed in South Africa prior to 1994 concentrated power in the hand of the white minority who used this power to deny economic opportunity to the black majority.
+For example, the Apartheid regime barred Blacks from working and living in cities in order to keep them out of skilled labour positions.
+This ban was only lifted in 1973 due to shortages of workers in the manufacturing sector.
+This system of denying Blacks economic opportunity resulted in significant economic inequality that persists to the present day and can be seen in all sectors including land ownership, educational opportunities, recreational spaces, housing and jobs.

 Background

-South Africa's Gini coefficient has remained high since 1982, and has proven to be noticeably higher than countries with similar characteristics.
-For example, South Africa has a Gini coefficient of 63 (highest), the United States is at 41.5 and Ukraine stands with a score of 25 (lowest).
+South Africa's Gini coefficient has remained high since 1982 and has proven to be noticeably higher than countries with similar characteristics.
+For example, South Africa has a Gini coefficient of 63 (highest), the United States is at 41.5, and Ukraine stands with a score of 25 (lowest).
 Although Brazil and South Africa are often placed in the same category in terms of wealth and income inequality, Brazil has seen more positive results in recent years.
 In Brazil's case, its Gini coefficient decreased from 59.3 in 2001 to 53.1 in 2011; this is double the rate of South Africa.

-The top 20% of the population in most countries holds a median of 47% of the income, whereas in South Africa the top 20% of the population holds near 70% of the income.
-The remainder is mostly made up of the middle class, and collectively both the top 20% and the middle class leave less than 5% of the income for the bottom 20% of the population.
+The top 20% of the population in most countries holds a median of 47% of the income, whereas in South Africa, the top 20% of the population holds nearly 70% of the income.
+The remainder is mostly made up of the middle class, and collectively, both the top 20% and the middle class leave less than 5% of the income for the bottom 20% of the population.